 Hello.
-This is The Daily Bone and I’m your stalwart doggie reporter Chester L. W. Stephens.
+This is The Daily Bone and I’m your stalwart doggie reporter Chester L. W. Spaniel.

 Last night we made a horrifying discovery!